todd-herbert/absolute-mouse/README.md

 ---

 ## Timers
 It appears that some operating systems require constant usb polling (every 50 ms or so).
-This is employed by `PROFILE_UBUNTU`.
+This is employed by `PROFILE_UBUNTU` and `PROFILE_WINXP`.
 By default, this is handled by TIMER1.
 Because of the low frequency, TIMER1 is best suited.
 Because many other libraries make use of TIMER1, there is an option to instead use TIMER2, in conjuction with a counter.
 This should be saved as a backup, as it will use slightly more processing power

 Many VUSB-based projects disable Timer0, stating that it interferes with USB timing.
 I haven't found this to be an issue, so long as the library internally avoids using Timer0 for timing.